wp-plugins/mailchimp-for-wp/readme.txt

 Add "sign up to our newsletter" checkboxes to your comment form, registration form or other forms, making subscribing to your list(s) effortless for your visitors.

-`
-MailChimp for WordPress now comes with a premium version.
+> MailChimp for WordPress now comes with a premium version.
-Create (multiple) beautiful highly converting AJAX powered forms without touching any code.
+> Create (multiple) beautiful highly converting AJAX powered forms, absolutely no HTML or CSS knowledge required!
-`
 [Upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)

 **Plugin Features**